ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 - Open and structured methods inform human and environmental relationships through well-being.
 Instead of information being used to exploit nature, the recordings are transformed into ways people can relate with bodies and nature, using all the senses.

-Similar to prior invisible but real phenomena such as the curvature of the earth, cell function, presence of bacteria or viruses struggled to become understood as Intuitive (common sense/knowledge), ÆSTHETIC RESONANCES looks at the ways invisible phenomena of places make people.
+Similar to prior invisible but actual phenomena such as the curvature of the earth, cell function, presence of bacteria or viruses struggled to become understood as Intuitive (common sense/knowledge), ÆSTHETIC RESONANCES looks at the ways invisible phenomena of places make people.
 In that Intuitive (common sense/knowledge) must be founded in something (f)actual to be considered reason, the project proposes a significant ethical area of the morality of human behaviours relative to their environments and each other.
 Through carefully considered repetition, weaving invisible emanations of places through the visual tactility of textiles, the project aims to create understandings of that which is within and around us.

 As an interdisciplinary art-research project involving art and craft, geological sciences, technological work, sound, performance, etiological and anthropological imaging structures as textiles, the results offer poetic and empirical experiences, from a ground-up approach:

-- Understanding of complexities through experience.
+- Understanding complexities through tactile/physical experience.

 - Making ephemeral realities both visually and physical tactile.